Vermilion County, Illinois: Transportation

 The Vermilion Regional Airport is located northeast of Danville.

 Economy

 For 2014, Vermilion County had a workforce of 35,643 people; 32,584 were employed and 3,059 (8.6%) were unemployed.

 Education

+There are 12 school districts in the county that provide primary and secondary education.

+There are a total of 10 full K-12 school districts which have any amount of territory in the county, even if the schools and/or administration buildings are in other counties: